Lifting homotopy T-algebra maps to strict maps: Computations

-One of the key steps to obtaining a calculational description of the $E_2$ term is condition \eqref{item:algebraic-description} from \Cref{thm:identifying-e2}.
-That is we need to find a monad $T_{\alg}$ such that there is a natural isomorphism In the examples below the category of $T_{\alg}$-algebras will be equivalent to graded associative or commutative $k$-algebras which fit into the classical work \cite{Qui69,Qui70} of Quillen guaranteeing the Andr\'e-Quillen cohomology groups agree with the cotriple cohomology groups.
+To verify condition \eqref{item:algebraic-description} from \refthmB we need to find a monad $T_{\alg}$ such that there is a natural isomorphism When $T$ is the monad associated to $A_{\infty}/E_{\infty}$-algebras in $Hk$-modules for suitable $k$ we will identify $T_{\alg}$.
+The associated categories of $T_{\alg}$-algebras will be equivalent to graded associative/commutative $k$-algebras respectively.

-If $R$ is a commutative $S$-algebra (see \cite{EKMM97}) then we consider conditions \eqref{item:universal-coefficient} and \eqref{item:algebraic-description} when $T$ is a monad on $R$-module spectra whose category of algebras is equivalent to the category of $A_{\infty}$ or $E_{\infty}$ algebras in the category of $R$-modules.

-In both of these examples we see that our monad takes the form In the $E_\infty$ case $K_n$ is equivariantly contractible while in the $A_{\infty}$ case it is equivariantly weakly equivalent to $\Sigma_n$.
-To determine $\pi_* TM$ as a functor of $\pi_* M$ we will use a sequence of spectral sequence arguments that will require increasingly strong assumptions.
-These assumptions are clearly satisfied in the examples coming from Eilenberg-MacLane spectra in \Cref{sec:examples-operads}.
+In both of these examples our monad takes the form In the $E_\infty$ case $K_n$ is a contractible free $\Sigma_n$-space while in the $A_{\infty}$ case it is a free $\Sigma_n$-space which is weakly equivalent to $\Sigma_n$.
+The identification of $\pi_* TM$ as a functor of $\pi_* M$ in these cases follows from the following sequence of elementary spectral sequence arguments which we have stated in terms of a fixed commutative $S$-algebra $R$.